-'The best-selling author of the century ... a master storyteller' New York Times
+'The bestselling author of the century ... a master storyteller' New York Times

 Blond Eve Dawson came to Hollywood to be a star and didn't make the grade.
 But as a party girl she was much in demand - until someone shot her during a wild party given for a lot of prominent politicians.

 Everyone clammed up and pressure was brought to bear - even on popular D.A.
 Doug Selby.
 But Selby and Sheriff Brandon wouldn't hush.

 The next time beautiful Eve turned up she was a corpse with a carving knife deep in her chest.
 And even that suave old fox A.B.
 Carr couldn't stop the D.A. from finding out who killed her and why.

-Born in Malden, Massachusetts, Erle Stanley Gardner left school in 1909 and attended Valparaiso University School of Law in Indiana for just one month before he was suspended for focusing more on his hobby of boxing that his academic studies.
+Born in Malden, Massachusetts, Erle Stanley Gardner (1889-1970) left school in 1909 and attended Valparaiso University School of Law in Indiana for just one month before he was suspended for focusing more on his hobby of boxing than his academic studies.
 Soon after, he settled in California, where he taught himself the law and passed the state bar exam in 1911.
 The practise of law never held much interest for him, however, apart from as it pertained to trial strategy, and in his spare time he began to write for the pulp magazines that gave Dashiell Hammett and Raymond Chandler their start.
 Not long after the publication of his first novel, The Case of the Velvet Claws, featuring Perry Mason, he gave up his legal practice to write full time.
 He had one daughter, Grace, with his first wife, Natalie, from whom he later separated.
 In 1968 Gardner married his long-term secretary, Agnes Jean Bethell, whom he professed to be the real 'Della Street', Perry Mason's sole (although unacknowledged) love interest.
 He was one of the most successful authors of all time and at the time of his death, in Temecula, California in 1970, is said to have had 135 million copies of his books in print in America alone.